tushar5526/tushar5526.github.io/content/blog/testing-argparse-applications-the-better-way.md

 ### 2021.11.30

-Thanks to [Anthony Sottile](https://twitter.com/codewithanthony/status/1465740172633554948) I now know that "You don't even need the hackery with `sys.argv[1:]`" and so I was able to make the above code even simpler.
+- Thanks to [Anthony Sottile](https://twitter.com/codewithanthony/status/1465740172633554948) I now know that "You don't even need the hackery with `sys.argv[1:]`" and so I was able to make the above code even simpler.

+- Thanks to my friend [Miroslav Šedivý](https://twitter.com/eumiro) and - once more - [Anthony Sottile](https://twitter.com/codewithanthony/status/1465775931499466754) the code block (`if sys.argv is None`) is now also gone, as `argparse` handles this case already.